earthboundkid/Watsuji-and-Aesthetics/3 Aesthetic Experience.md

 [^fn3-19]: Aristotle. _Politics_, Book VIII, 1342a in *Aristotle in 23 Volumes*, Vol. 21, trans.
 W.H.
 Fyfe (Cambridge, MA: Harvard U. Press), 1932.

 In comparison to the other theories considered here, Aristotle’s is somewhat narrow since it is concerned with very specific artforms, but on the other hand, it has an admirable depth of reflection, particularly considering his disadvantage of writing first.
-In our language, what makes the enjoyment of catharsis possible is precisely the distancing of the ordinary self in the theater and the subsequent meeting point of feeling with the actor and one’s fellow members of the audience.
+In our language, what makes the enjoyment of catharsis possible is precisely the distancing of the ordinary self in the theater and the subsequent coming together of feeling with the actor and one’s fellow members of the audience.

 ####Nietzsche and theater
 In _A Study of Nietzsche_ (1913), Watsuji follows Nietzsche’s lead in describing the Dionysian intoxication of the audience of Greek tragedy,